EEstevanell/translation-rag/README.md

 ```bash
 python -m translation_rag --seed
 ```
-This command populates the ChromaDB vector store with a few example translation pairs stored under `seed_memory/`.
+This command populates the ChromaDB vector store with several example translation pairs stored under `seed_memory/`.
 Each pair is saved as an independent document using only the source sentence for similarity search.
 The associated target sentence is kept in the document metadata so retrieval can be filtered by source and target languages and relevant examples are returned for a given language combination.

 ## Testing Different Approaches